David: the designer

 As an overall creative individual, graphic design comes easily to David.
 His interest in technology, clear communication, and aesthetically pleasing visuals combine to create design that fits the current state of media.
 Whether it's a print ad, a business card, a social media posting, or a digital illustration, form and function can not only work hand in hand, they are responsible for the most effective forms of media.

 David's experience spans over 6 years of working first-hand with clients in various fields, from small businesses to public relations agencies.
-Especially when working with new and small businesses, David thrives in creating brands and visual identities, providing business owners with a strong and accessible identity that reflects their values and draws in their intended audience.
+Most recently working as Art Director for San Antonio Magazine.
+When working with new and small businesses, David thrives in creating brands and visual identities, providing business owners with a strong and accessible identity that reflects their values and draws in their intended audience.
 With every client, regardless of the size of the project, David believes the outcome of the project can surpass even it's own intended use, and applies this belief to even the smallest projects.

 David: the artist